 Step 3: Read reviews

-When I’m making a big purchase, I always like to read reviews before I click the “checkout” button.
+When I’m making a big purchase, I like to read reviews before I click the “checkout” button.
 Small design flaws can make a big impact on your everyday life, and sometimes other reviewers will notice something about a product that isn’t apparent in a fact sheet or in-store demo.

 Step 4: Visit a store for the appliance that’s right for you

 Finally, if you’re still struggling with choosing the right appliances (or if you’re pretty sure, but need to be certain before you buy), consider going in-store to get a feel for each item or talk to a sales specialist.
 The brand centres set up throughout Best Buy Experience Stores can really help inspire your final design for each room, and seeing the major appliances on display will help you see if the way each one is customized is a good fit for you.